Type C7 ship: Pacific Far East Line C7-S-88 Series

-Bethlehem Steel's Sparrows Point Shipyard constructed two C7-S-88a container ships for San Francisco, CA-based Pacific Far East Line (PFEL).
+Bethlehem Steel's Sparrows Point Shipyard constructed two C7-S-88a container ships for San Francisco, California–based Pacific Far East Line (PFEL).
 These two ships were actually designed for and ordered by Matson Navigation, but when Matson decided to discontinue its transpacific operations the two ships were taken over by PFEL while still under construction.
 PFEL's ship names ended with Bear, and the two new ships were launched as SS Australia Bear and SS New Zealand Bear.
 Australia Bear was completed in 1973, but before New Zealand Bear had been fully outfitted both ships were sold in 1974 to Sea-Land Service, Inc. and renamed Sea-Land Consumer and Sea-Land Producer as Sealand's SL18P class.
 Sea-Land was bought by the CSX Corporation in 1986, and both ships were renamed in 2000.
 The domestic U.S. liner operations of Sea-Land were sold in 2003 and subsequently operated under the name Horizon Lines.
 Their service life came in a full circle when Matson, who had initially designed the ships decades earlier, acquired Horizon Lines in 2015.
 The vessels would serve their new owners a few more years as Matson Consumer and Matson Producer.
 They were scrapped in 2018 and 2019 respectively.